flybywiresim/docs/docs/a32nx-briefing/pedestal/parking-brake.md

 ![Parking Brake Panel](../../assets/a32nx-briefing/pedestal/Parking-Brake-Panel.png "Parking Brake Panel"){width=50%}

-## Controls and Indications
+## Description

-### PARKING BRK handle

-Flight crew pulls this handle, then turns it clockwise, to apply the parking brake.
+To apply the Parking Brake the flight crew pulls this handle and turns it clockwise.

-The ECAM memo page displays "PARK BRK".

-If the pointer is not at ON, the parking brake is not on.
+The message "PARK BRK" appears on the ECAM.

 ---